 Garden safety advice

-In summer many of us spend more time outside.
-It is important that we are aware of the many hazards that exist in the garden.
+However it’s important to be aware of some of the hazards that exist in the garden.
 To reduce the risk of accidents in the garden, especially to young children remember the F-L-O-W-E-R-S safety tips.

 Secure all fences and close garden gates when children are playing outside.